IMAGE: Mt Torbreck - part of the proposed Great Forest National Park. Photo: Justin Cally

 Future Cities: Planning for our growing population is the fifth paper in Infrastructure Australia's Reform Series.
 It provides advice to Australian governments on improving the productivity and livability of our largest cities as they grow over the next 30 years.
-It has just been released and notes that as our largest cities ‘grow and densify’, green and public space plays an increasingly important role in maintaining livability.
+It notes that as our largest cities ‘grow and densify’, green and public space will play an increasingly important role in maintaining livability.

 Recommendation 15 says: ‘Australian governments should focus on maintaining and enhancing green infrastructure and the public realm to ensure (cities) remain livable’.

 The Andrews government has invested heavily in public transport infrastructure such as the Metro Tunnel.
 The benefit of this project will be felt for decades.

 Now it needs to act to protect open space and provide recreation and breathing space for future generations.

 Daniel Andrews can future proof Melbourne by creating a world class network of parks.